nephirim/fanfury-sdk/ibctesting/mock/README.md

 module that fulfills all the callbacks.
 We cannot connect to ibc-transfer which does not support all channel types so instead we create a mock application module which does nothing.
 It simply return nil in all cases so no error ever occurs.
-It is intended to be as minimal and lightweight as possible and should never import simapp.
+It is intended to be as minimal and lightweight as possible and should never import furyapp.